jbiason/blog/content/research/decoding-fast-examples.md

 Map -- we need to find out which template should be used first.

 The next byte is read: `1000_0001`.
 As mentioned above, this is the Template ID.
-Being a signed integer (and probably mandatory, but don't ask me how that works), we read the value, it has the stop bit, so that's the whole integer.
-Dropping the high order bit, we get the Integer "1", which is the exactly same ID we have in the template, so now we know which fields are here.
+Being an unsigned integer (and probably mandatory, but don't ask me how that works) and dropping high order bit, we get the Integer "1", which is the exactly same ID we have in the template; now we know which fields should be processed.

-The first field in the template is the string with a default value.
+The first field in the template is a string with a default value.
 Because the field uses the Default operator, we need to check if the value is in the data or we should use the default value.
 The bit in the Presence Map for this field is `1` meaning the value for the string is in the incoming data and we should